Forecasting as Rendering: A 2D Gaussian Splatting Framework for Time Series Forecasting: Experiments

 \textbf{Impact of look back window $I$:} To investigate the impact of the input look-back window length $I$ on forecasting performance, we conduct experiments on the ETTh1 and the Weather dataset, as illustrated in Figure \ref{fig:hyper_look_back}.
 On the ETTh1 dataset, the performance exhibits a fluctuating but generally robust trend.
 On the Weather dataset, the MSE decreases as $I$ increases.

-\textbf{Robustness:} We evaluate the stability of \NAME by computing the mean and standard deviation for MSE and MAE metrics averaged across prediction horizons {96, 192, 336, 720}.
-Table~\ref{tabs:robustness} demonstrates that \NAME achieves comparable or lower standard deviation than WPMixer, indicating superior robustness. \textbf{Feature Visualization:} To intuitively understand the internal representations learned by our multi-branch encoders, we visualize the latent feature distributions extracted by different encoder branches using t-SNE~\cite{maaten2008visualizing}.
+\textbf{Feature Visualization:} To intuitively understand the internal representations learned by our multi-branch encoders, we visualize the latent feature distributions extracted by different encoder branches using t-SNE~\cite{maaten2008visualizing}.
 We randomly sample feature vectors from the test sets of the ETTh1 and Electricity datasets and project them into a 2-dimensional space.
 As illustrated in Figure~\ref{fig:feature_tsne}, the features extracted by different encoders form highly distinct and well-separated clusters, validating that our multi-branch architecture does not simply learn redundant copies of the same information.